ParthD25/Beauty-Track/README.md

-# Beauty Track
+# Vanity Vault

-Beauty Track is a professional-grade inventory and expense platform built for salons that live in iOS.
+Vanity Vault is a professional-grade inventory and expense platform built for salons that live in iOS.
 The app combines SwiftUI, SwiftData, and VisionKit so owners can scan receipts, reconcile stock, and get reorder recommendations without leaving their phone.

 ## Highlights
 - **Live Dashboard** – KPIs for stock value, low inventory alerts, spending pace, and recent activity cards with one-tap shortcuts to scan, log usage, or run reorder analysis.